Share this post:

 Top choice: Instant Pot (8 quarts) I’ve had others.
 This is the best.

-4. Food Processor: As I mention below, I love my Kitchen Aid food processor because it has a large bowl with a large blade and a small bowl and blade that fits into it.
+As I mention below, I love my Kitchen Aid food processor because it has a large bowl with a large blade and a small bowl and blade that fits into it.
 I LOVE the versatility of that.
 I use my food processor for quickly chopping onions, carrots, and garlic; for pureeing soups; for making peanut butter; for pulsing chickpeas for Better-Than-Tuna…just name it.
 The only thing I don’t use it for is blending (like for making smoothies and nice cream).

 Top choice: Kitchen Aid 11-cup.
-I have had this machine for almost 20 years and haven’t had to replace any parts — ever.
+I have had this machine for over 20 years and haven’t had to replace any parts — ever.
 That’s the first reason I recommend the Kitchen Aid brand; the second is because one machine has two bowls and two blades – large and small – a convenient feature that not all food processors have.

-5. Soy Milk Maker: While you can make soy milk without a machine, it’s INFINITELY easier to do so with a soy milk maker.
+While you can make soy milk without a machine, it’s INFINITELY easier to do so with a soy milk maker.

 Top choice: Joyoung Soy Milk Maker.
 I’ve come around to having the milk made in the stainless steel pitcher and then just straining at the end.
 It’s super easy to do, and you won’t have to worry about the holes in a strainer cup getting clogged.
 This one also enables you to make milk with unsoaked beans, but you’ll get more milk with soaked soy beans.